AndreasBriese/breeze/README.md

   - added Breeze512 (16 LMs) to provide length of keyspace: 512bit.
   - parenthesis in roundTrip() ()all functions corr; statenumbers corrected to fit the new scheme

-~~**Note:** Breeze512 is not NIST tested so far, will do in the next days and will provide testresults below.(Its the same new scheme of AIX - should pass) update: Breeze512 passed 2 of three NIST checks (failed once with 94/100 on NonOverlappingTemplate)~~ update: corrected for 1 bit shorter part of the Mantissa solved this NIST failures. (passed 12 NIST-Tests so far)
+~~Note: Breeze512 is not NIST tested so far, will do in the next days and will provide testresults below.(Its the same new scheme of AIX - should pass) update: Breeze512 passed 2 of three NIST checks (failed once with 94/100 on NonOverlappingTemplate)~~ update: corrected for 1 bit shorter part of the Mantissa solved this NIST failures. (passed 12 NIST-Tests so far)

-**2014/11/09 20:00 Last revision ensured proper seeding input size for Breeze256/51.
-Make sure you have the current version running**
+2014/11/09 20:00 Last revision ensured proper seeding input size for Breeze256/51.
+Make sure you have the current version running

-**Note 2014/11/10** Experimental CSPRNG based on Breeze128 added: BreezeCS128. (re-)Seeds from crypto/rand.
+Note 2014/11/10 Experimental CSPRNG based on Breeze128 added: BreezeCS128. (re-)Seeds from crypto/rand.

 4th revision (stable) v.1.1.1:
   - Breeze128/CS128/256/512 have number of LMs corresponding to their inner states: 6 / 6 / 12 / 24 (3 inner states from 1 uint64 word input) (This solved a problem of defining a minimum input length)
   - Number of Mantissa bits used for output states allways equal or less than last 51 Mantissa bits (Little - Endian)

----

-<b>Breeze</b> represents a new family of deterministic random number generators aca pseudo random number generators (PRNGs) based on a combination of two or more "logistic maps" (LM) in chaotic state.

-See https://github.com/AndreasBriese/breeze for **breeze** reference implementation in go/golang (x86 / Little-Endian).

----

-WARNING: This code and documentation is written by a non-mathematician &amp; is eventually drawn up in lousy english.

 ---